lynchcm/MicroHugo/content/resource-centre/spreading-the-word/Why Small Businesses Need Social Media.md

 +++
 article_h1 = "10 Reasons Why Small Businesses Need Social Media" article_image = "/uploads/social-media.jpg"
-article_summary = "The idea of getting your own site can seem pretty daunting.
-From jargon busting common website terms to helping you decide whether your business needs a website, here’s what you need to know about taking your business online." layout = "article" order = 2 sitemap_exclude = true
+article_summary = "There’s so much to do when you start a new business that social media can seem like a low priority.
+Actually, as a small business you can’t afford to ignore it.
+Here’s why social media should be top of your to do list." layout = "article" order = 2 sitemap_exclude = true